Model Parameter Reconstruction of Electroweak Phase Transition with TianQin and LISA: Insights from the Dimension-Six Model: Parameter reconstruction pipeline of TianQin

 In the Bayesian analysis, the amplitudes of the two foreground components, $\left(\Omega_{\mathrm{Ext}}, \Omega_{\mathrm{Gal}}\right)$, are treated as additional free parameters and jointly inferred alongside the parameters of the cosmological SGWB.
 This approach offers the advantage of naturally propagating foreground uncertainties into the posterior distributions of cosmological parameters through joint sampling of the parameter space.
 Constraints from ground-based detectors and Galactic population models are incorporated via prior distributions.

-Table~\ref{tab:pri} summarizes the prior distributions for all reconstructed parameters. $\mathcal{N}(\mu, \sigma^2)$ denotes a Gaussian distribution with mean $\mu$ and variance $\sigma^2$. $\mathcal{U}(a, b)$ denotes a uniform distribution over the interval $[a, b]$.
+Table~\ref{tab:pri} summarizes the prior distributions for all reconstructed parameters. $\mathcal{U}(a, b)$ denotes a uniform distribution over the interval $[a, b]$.
 The Galactic and extragalactic foreground amplitudes use Gaussian priors, while the geometric parameters use uniform priors.